prinshul/Prototype_NeuralODE_Adv_Attack/README.md

 Processed datasets of BCV, CT-ORG and Decathlon can be downloaded from [here](https://drive.google.com/drive/folders/1lvnV0XVluyHm2NZAUecYknpaxbzD2nNo?usp=sharing).

+Implementations of baseline FSS methods used in this repository are adapted from [here](https://github.com/oopil/3D_medical_image_FSS).

 ## Training

 To train baseline methods, go to their respective folders and run